 Site icon I Love to Watch You Play

-Five Signs Sports Parents Shouldn’t Ignore: Your Athlete Needs A Break
+The Signs Your Athlete Needs A Break

-Five Signs Sports Parents Shouldn’t Ignore: Your Athlete Needs A Break
+The Signs Your Athlete Needs A Break

 Six Ways To Beat Burnout

 Sports participation offers kids immeasurable benefits, from learning about teamwork and discipline to increased physical health and self-esteem.
-However, pushing children to excel at all costs has become too common, and the side effect is that kids are quitting – more than 70% by age 13, getting injured, or starting to hate a sport they once loved.
+However, pushing children to excel at all costs has become too common, and the side effect is that kids are quitting – more than 70% by age 13, getting injured or starting to hate a sport they once loved.
 As sports parents, safeguarding your child’s long-term well-being is imperative to raise happy, healthy, and successful athletes.

-Five Signs Sports Parents Shouldn’t Ignore: Your Athlete Needs A Break
+The Signs Your Athlete Needs A Break

 1. Tired More Than Normal